 Spain joins calls for EU action on propaganda

-EU foreign ministers are not expected to take new action on Russian disinformation, despite signs it meddled in the Catalan crisis.
+EU foreign ministers are not expected to take new action on Russian disinformation despite signs it meddled in the Catalan crisis.

 The ministers will discuss the issue in Brussels on Monday (13 November) after the EU foreign service sent out a questionnaire, seen by EUobserver, to EU capitals.